Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: A variational approach

 this closely resembles the Hamiltonian of the Ising spin glass problem for a set of $N$ spins $s_i$.
 The ground state for this Hamiltonian can be used to obtain a modulation function, therefore a DD sequence, that minimizes the sensitivity $\eta$.

 At first sight, minimizing $\epsilon$ in Eq.~\eqref{eq:epsilon_as_Hamiltonian} on the hypercube $\{s_i\} \in \{-1,1\}^N$ seems a difficult problem, since the couplings $J_{ij}$ can be of both signs.
 Therefore, one is tempted to use a simulated annealing (SA) minimization algorithm~\cite{kirkpatrick1983optimization,kirkpatrick1984optimization,van1987simulated} to find the minimum of the energy $\epsilon$.
-However, the performance of SA is strongly affected by the starting configuration both in the final value and, at least as importantly, in the time to reach it.
+However, the starting configuration strongly affects the performance of SA, both its final value and, at least as importantly, the time to reach it.
 With this in mind we turn to the SM solved in the previous section but with our discretized time, in terms of which the spherical constraint reads $\sum_{i=1}^N y_i^2=N$.
 In the discretized form, the solution of the SM is (see Eq.~\eqref{eq:yt_lambda})

 Above, we introduced the Fourier transform of the signal term $\tilde{h}_k = \frac{1}{\sqrt{N}} \sum_j e^{-i\frac{2\pi k}{N}j} h_j$, and of the noise term $\tilde{J}_k = \frac{1}{\sqrt{N}} \sum_j e^{-i\frac{2\pi k}{N}j} J_{i,i-j}$: indeed, since $\lambda(t)$ is constant and $J_{ij}$ depends only on the difference $i-j$, the matrix $J+\lambda$ is diagonal in Fourier space \footnote{Strictly speaking, the noise term is represented by a Toeplitz matrix $J_{ij}$, which is diagonalized by the discrete Fourier transform only in the limit $N \to \infty$.
 However, already at finite $N$ plane waves constitute a reasonable approximation for the eigenvectors~\cite{Bogoya2016Eigenvectors}.
 For numerical purposes, any diagonalization routine will suffice.}.
 The value of $\lambda$ is chosen to enforce the spherical constraint, and $D = \left(\sum_{k'} |\tilde{h}_{k'}|^2 /(\tilde{J}_{k'} + \lambda)\right)^{1/2}$, see Eq.~\eqref{eq:D_value}.
 One can notice that in Fourier space the optimal solution is aligned with the field, and orthogonal to the noise.